-All of the items we sell are AUTHENTIC and handcrafted or handmade by Native American artists here in the U.S.A.
+All of the Native American jewelry that we sell was handcrafted or handmade by Native American artists here in the U.S.A.
 We do not sell copies or knock-offs from foreign countries.
-We purchase most new items either directly from the artist or from a reputable dealer who represents the artist.
-Most new items come with a Certificate of Authenticity.
+We purchase most new items either directly from the artist or from reputable dealers who represent the artist.
+Most new items are hallmarked by the artist and come with an Authenticity Card stating the artist's name and tribal affiliation.
 The pawn items are purchased by us, in person, from reputable Southwestern pawn shops with whom we have dealt for many years.
-Most of the vintage pieces are obtained from friends of our family who run a well-respected Western and Native American Art auction house in New Mexico.
+Most of the vintage pieces are obtained from private collectors or from well-respected Western and Native American Art auction houses in New Mexico.

-Our family has dealt in Native American and other antiquities for over 95 years, and we have specialized in Indian Jewelry for the last 25 years.
+We have specialized in Native American Indian Jewelry for the last 30 years.
 We are in full compliance with the US Dept. of the Interior American Indian Arts & Crafts Act of 1990.
-We are a proud member of the Indian Arts and Crafts Association (IACA).
-This insures the authenticity of the jewelry we sell and protects your investment.
+We were a member of the Indian Arts and Crafts Association (IACA) from 2008 until 2018, when the IACA unfortunately disbanded.
+Although the Indian Arts and Crafts Association (IACA) dissolved in 2018, as a former IACA member, we promise to promote, preserve and protect authentic American Indian arts and crafts.
+Our experience insures the authenticity of the jewelry we sell and protects your investment.

-All gemstones used in our new Native American jewelry are genuine.
+All the gemstones used in our new Native American jewelry are genuine.
 The turquoise is either natural or stabilized.
 Natural turquoise is listed as natural.
 If the description does not say "natural" then the turquoise is most likely stabilized.
+The majority of the turquoise on the market today (close to 95% of it) is stabilized.
 Stabilized turquoise is not "BAD" and it is still genuine turquoise.
-Stabilization prevents the turquoise from fading, breaking and makes it impervious to body oils, lotions and other beauty products.
-The pores of the stone have been filled with a clear resin that makes the stone usable.
-The majority of the turquoise on the market today is stabilized.
+Stabilization prevents the turquoise from staining, fading, changing color or breaking and makes it impervious to body oils, lotions and other beauty products.
+The pores of the stone have been filled with a clear resin that makes the stone more usable.
 If this type of turquoise was not on the market, many jewelry artisans would not be employed and turquoise jewelry would be outrageously expensive.
-Most turquoise height is stabilized.
-It is not practical to use a high-grade natural stone for heishe because too much turquoise is wasted in the grinding and the resultant bead will be fragile and will eventually change color as well.
+Most turquoise heishi is stabilized.
+It is not practical to use a high-grade natural stone for heishi because too much turquoise is wasted in the grinding and the resultant beads will be fragile and will eventually change color as well.